 And when you think of spring, summer, and hot weather, what images do you think of?

-When it comes to color, think of your wardrobe in this same way.
+When it comes to color, think of your wardrobe the same way.

-For colder weather and the fall and winter seasons, take advantage of darker, richer, and deeper colors: navy, charcoal, camel, eggplant purple, forest green, burgundy, these kinds of colors.
+For colder weather and the fall and winter seasons, take advantage of darker, richer, and deeper colors: navy, charcoal, camel, eggplant purple, forest green, burgundy, etc.

-And for spring and summer, go the opposite route – lighter colors, pastels, bright and vibrant hues.
+And for spring and summer, we go the opposite route:

 For casual clothing, you’ll probably be wearing:

 Winter fashion for men consists of plenty of heavier cottons, wools, thicker knits, more substantial woven

 Contrast that with my spring and summer clothing, which is all lightweight everything, from my denim and chinos, to the linen